bhatmanjokes/hobby_projects/README.md

  **cancer anomaly detection** - predicting cancer anomalies using various classifiers such as KNN, Linear Regression, Decision Trees, Bagging and Voting.

+ **statistical analysis of Iris data** - analysing the Iris data with respect to CDF, Pearson Corelation Coefficient and predicting the species using KNN and Linear Regression.